Open today from 09:00 until 17:00

-Discover the vibrant beauty of Calathea at Boma Garden Centre in Kentish Town, celebrated for its striking patterned leaves, bold colours and naturally air-purifying qualities.
+Discover the vibrant beauty of Calathea at Boma Garden Centre in Kentish Town, celebrated for its striking patterned leaves, bold colours, eye-catching designs, and striking foliage.
 Calatheas thrive in warm, humid indoor spaces with soft, filtered light, making them ideal for living rooms, bedrooms, kitchens and plant shelves.
-Their dramatic foliage adds instant texture and movement, while their low-light tolerance suits London homes perfectly.
+These houseplants are perfect for creating a vibrant and inviting space or room, adding interesting visual appeal and a touch of the tropics to your home.

 Show filters Hide filters

 Calathea is one of the most visually striking houseplant groups, renowned for its bold patterns, contrasting colours and beautifully textured foliage.
+There are many different Calathea species, each with unique features that make them stand out as indoor plants.
 At Boma Garden Centre in Kentish Town, Calatheas are a customer favourite for London homes seeking colour, softness and movement without relying on flowers.
 With their elegant leaf markings, gentle undersides of purple or rose, and rhythmic day–night movement, Calatheas bring a living, breathing quality to interior spaces.

-Native to the tropical understories of Central and South America, Calatheas naturally thrive in warm, humid, shaded environments.
+Native to the tropical understories of Central and South America, Calatheas naturally thrive in a warm, humid, shaded environment.
 This makes them perfectly suited to indoor life when given consistent moisture, filtered light and good humidity.
-Their leaves rise and fall with changes in light—a behaviour known as nyctinasty—giving them the nickname “prayer plants.”
+Their leaves rise and fall with changes in light—a behaviour known as nyctinasty—giving them the nickname “prayer plant.”
+The distinctive daily 'praying' motion of the prayer plant is a key feature and adds to their appeal for gift-giving and interior decor.
 With the right conditions, they offer year-round decorative interest and complement a wide range of interior styles.

 Popular Calathea Varieties